srobo/website/_events/sr2026/cambridge-challenge-day-january.md

 location: Raspberry Pi Foundation, Cambridge
 ---

-[Challenge Days][tech-days] (formally known as Tech Days) are opportunities for teams to spend a whole day working on completing challenges with lots of help available. -- from a mix of long-experienced volunteers and more recent ex-competitors.
-They're also an opportunity to see how other teams are doing, get more direct help with your robots, discuss your strategy.
+[Challenge Days][challenge-days] are opportunities for teams to spend a whole day working on completing challenges with live judging, quick feedback and the ability to iterate quickly -- assisted by a mix of long-experienced volunteers and more recent ex-competitors.
+They're also an opportunity to see how other teams are doing, get more direct help with your robots and discuss your strategy.

 We provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with your robots.
+If you're fail a challenge, we'll not only explain why, but support you in resubmitting.

-Spaces are limited to twelve teams, so be sure to [let us know][tech-day-signup] by Friday 16th January 2026 if you'd like to attend.
+Spaces are limited to twelve teams, so be sure to [let us know][challenge-day-signup] by Friday 16th January 2026 if you'd like to attend.
 We will begin confirming places from Wednesday 14th January 2026.